GPCracker/XModLib/readme.md

-## X-Mod Python Library
+## X-Mod Library

-X-Mod is a python code library for World of Tanks mods.
+X-Mod is a code library for World of Tanks mods.
 It provides

 * Simple access to arena requests (score, squad, player status)
 * Simple callback control and callback-based classes